 We humans like to escape soaring temperatures by kicking back with a frosty treat — so why should things be any different for our pets?
 Dogs totally appreciate the cooling effect of frozen tasties when it's super-hot and it's not hard to hook them up.

 Fall might technically be right around the corner, but let's be real.
 Most of the country still has a solid two months of hot weather left.
 We've got some recipes for frozen treats your dog will go crazy for... but if you're not so much into the DIY, we've got some store-bought recommendations too.

 Frosty Paws by Purina makes a line of frozen ice cream treats that looks eerily similar to those little cups of ice cream we used to enjoy as children.
-Frosty Paws come in two flavors and includes no artificial colors, flavors or added sugar.
-Plus, these treats are fortified with vitamins and minerals -- making this treat healthier than its human counterpart.
-It is available in the frozen section of most grocery stores or at pet supply stores.
+Frosty Paws come in Original and Peanut Butter, and they have no artificial colors, flavors or added sugar.
+They're available in the frozen section of most grocery stores or at pet supply stores.